Key Takeaways

 The American Polygraph Association maintains a searchable list of certified examiners. - Do they provide written reports?

-Legitimate examiners provide clear, factual, and impartial documentation. - Are they insured and licensed (if applicable)?
+Legitimate examiners provide clear, factual, and impartial documentation and should warn you of any polygraph examiner scam risks. - Are they insured and licensed (if applicable)?

 California doesn’t require a license to operate—but most reputable providers carry liability insurance. - Do they explain the process clearly?